sagungargs15/sagungargs15.github.io/about.md

 > JUST BE NICE TO EVERYONE

-I like to empower promising folks with fire in the belly, sharing my experience of taking calculated risks/bets, afterall everything is probability trees
+I like to empower promising folks with fire in the belly, sharing my experience of taking calculated risks/bets, afterall everything is probability trees.

 ## Index
 1. Bookshelf